agile-lab-dev/witboost-terraform-scaffold/README.md

 ## Deploying

-This microservice is meant to be deployed to a Kubernetes cluster.
+This microservice is meant to be deployed to a Kubernetes cluster with the included Helm chart and the scripts that can be found in the `helm` subdirectory.
+You can find more details [here](helm/README.md).

 ## License